ploi/roadmap/README.md

 php artisan make:filament-user
 ```

 And login with the credentials you've provided.
-If you want to be admin user, change the `admin` column for your user from `0` to `1`.
+If you want to be admin user, change the `role` column for your user to `admin`.

 ## Deployment